sbabovic/cytometRy/README.md

 You first need to install the actual program R.  [This page](http://a-little-book-of-r-for-biomedical-statistics.readthedocs.org/en/latest/src/installr.html) has a great set of instructions.

-The packages used to analyze flow data are packaged in a set termed Bioconductor.
+The packages used to analyze flow data are part of a set called Bioconductor.
 To install Bioconductor, open the R console and type in the following lines:

     source("http://bioconductor.org/biocLite.R")
     biocLite()